shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Functional stuff to fix:
 - make connection happen with one button. if I can't get it working, then oh well. can just do the 4-button connection in demo, or have it connected beforehand.
-- get weather modify working.
+- get weather modify working. not essential
-- make the UI more pretty.

 Documentation stuff:
 - make a draw.io block diagram of how this app works.